-You might be wondering why I did that with price just a few pips away from my profit target.
+You might be wondering why I did that with a price just a few pips away from my profit target.
 Allow me to explain, mate!

-I noticed that although the 98.00 handle was tested many times in the past, price often didn’t go far beyond this handle.
+I noticed that although the 98.00 handle was tested many times in the past, the price often didn’t go far beyond this handle.
 It would usually just barely touch this level, then rocket off in the opposite direction.

 I was afraid that the wider spread on crosses would keep my take profit order from triggering in the event we saw another sharp rejection at 98.00, so I told myself, “Don’t take any chances, Cyclopip!
 Exit now at 98.08, it’s just a few pips difference!”

 And boy was I glad I did so!
 After that, the pair shot back up and it’s now back at the top of the range.
 Heck, I’m even considering selling this sucker for the third time!
 But then again, the ECB rate decision presents a lot of risks, so I’ll probably wait until that’s over and done with before I give this range another go.